-Luckily Apple has since softened its requirements, without in principle weakening security, with the introduction of software-based authentication, which has opened the door to a whole host of new HomeKit-enabled products - even allowing manufacturers to retroactively add HomeKit support through software and firmware patches, rather than requiring consumers to pick up new hardware.
+Luckily Apple has since softened its requirements, without in principle weakening security, with the introduction of software-based authentication.
+This has opened the door to a whole host of new HomeKit-enabled products - even allowing manufacturers to retroactively add HomeKit support through software and firmware patches, rather than requiring consumers to pick up new hardware.

 That means that if you dream of controlling every light in your house directly from your iPhone, you now have a lot more ways to do it.
-That's great news, but it also means it's a lot hard to know what kit to buy.
+That's great news, but it also means it's a lot harder to know what kit to buy.
 And with the launch of the Siri-enabled HomePod speaker just around the corner, now's the time to take the plunge and commit to owning lightbulbs that are smarter than you are.

 Philips was one of the first major smart light manufacturers to jump on the HomeKit bandwagon, actually adding Apple's HomeKit authentication chip to its Hue hubs.